Domestic Lodging Calculator

 I do not have an itemized hotel receipt.
 How can I get reimbursed for lodging?

 In most cases, the hotel will gladly email or fax you an itemized copy of your hotel receipt if you forgot to get one before you left.
 You may submit the email or fax copy to the Procurement and Expense Specialist.
 Sometimes when staying at a bed and breakfast, or a very small hotel, they may give a handwritten receipt that is not itemized.
 In this case, simply write a brief note on the receipt that the only charges included were for room and room taxes.
 The intent of requiring the itemized hotel receipt is to avoid reimbursing for items such as movies, valet service, or meals claimed elsewhere.

-When using an online service (such as hotels.com, travelocity.com, etc.) to reserve the hotel room, the hotel will not provide an itemized receipt.
+When using an 3rd party booking website (such as hotels.com, travelocity.com, etc.) to reserve the hotel room, the hotel will not provide an itemized receipt.
 In this case, please write a brief note on the receipt you received from hotels.com (or a similar service) that this is the only receipt available.
 3rd party booking receipts can be obtained after travel from their website.